Master in Cybersecurity and Business Analytics

 Admission Requirements

 - The Anderson School of Management uses a holistic admissions process.
-We consider many factors, including GPA, work experience, program alignment, prerequisite coursework, and test scores to make an admission decision.
+We consider many factors, including GPA, work experience, program alignment and prerequisite coursework to make an admission decision.
 All applicants are required to demonstrate proof of an earned bachelor's degree prior to applying.

 - At least 30 credit hours of undergraduate or graduate courses in management, accounting, information systems, computer science, computer-related engineering or any combination thereof